Final goodbye: Roll call of some of those who died in 2016

 George Michael, 53.
 Musician who shot to stardom at an early age in the teen duo WHAM! and moved smoothly into a solo career.
 Dec.
 25.

 Carrie Fisher, 60.
-Actress best known as Princess Leia in the “Star Wars” films and the daughter of entertainers Debbie Reynolds and Eddie Fisher.
+Actress who found enduring fame as Princess Leia in the original “Star Wars” trilogy.
 Dec.
 27.

+Debbie Reynolds, 84.
+Actress who lit up the screen in “Singin’ in the Rain’ and other Hollywood classics, one day after losing her daughter Fisher.
+Dec.
+28.

 Comments